-X-Rays have energy that can penetrate deep into and through objects.
-An X-Ray image is made when radiation passes through the body and is received on a detector on the other side.
-X-Rays are electrically generated and are only present while the image is taken.
+Diagnostic x-rays provide information about medical conditions.
+X-rays have energy that penetrates deep into and through objects.
+An x-ray image is created when radiation passes through the body and is received on the other side by a detector.
+X-rays are electrically generated and are only present while the image is taken.

-The X-ray energy is a type of radiation dose and this is important to produce the X-Ray images.
+The x-ray energy is a type of radiation dose, and this is important to produce the images.

 Depending on the density of an object, an x-ray will pass through (skin and muscle) or be absorbed (bones and metal implants).
 The differences in these densities are what make up an x-ray image.

 Some x-ray examinations use live x-rays/fluoroscopy, which requires iodine or barium as a contrast agent (dye).

 X-rays can be used to look at bones as well as other structures inside your body such as the lungs and bowel.
 X-rays are also used to see other things which may be inside the body such as a joint replacement, swallowed coins or other metals, or a kidney stone.